LDEO-CREW/Pythonic-DISORT/docs/index.rst

 Jupyter Notebook (Comprehensive Documentation)
 ==============================================
-We highly recommend reading the non-optional parts of sections 1 and 2 before use.
+It is highly recommended that new users read the non-optional parts of sections 1 and 2.

 .. toctree::
    :maxdepth: 4